-Are you looking at renting an apartment in China in 2018?
-As renting a Chinese apartment is likely to be a process far different than anything you have experienced before, so I’d like to provide some insider tips and resources to help you along the way!
+Are you looking at renting an apartment in China in 2019?
+Renting a Chinese apartment is likely to be a process far different than anything you have experienced before, so my hope here is to provide some insider tips and resources to help you along the way.

 Whether you need help searching for an apartment in China, knowing what to look for, or even how to sign a fair rental contract in China, this expat guide to housing in China should answer all the questions you have.

 Use the links here in the table of contents to navigate this resource or just scroll down to being reading.
-If you think that we’ve missed anything, please let us know in the comments section at the end!
+If you think that I’ve missed anything, please let me know in the comments section at the end!

 Starting Your Search | Apartments in China

 There are a number of ways that you can begin your search for an apartment in China.
 The first step is to decide for yourself what is most important to you: location, budget or apartment quality.

 I can tell you from experience that it is nearly impossible to find the perfect balance of all three of these factors!

 Start out by identifying where you would like to live and look for communities within those areas.
 This could be a place near an international school for your kids or near your place of work.

 After finding a community you like, go directly to the community management office where you’ll often find flyers showing the apartments available for rent.
 While at the community management office, you should also ask the staff if foreigners are allowed to live in the neighborhood.